 HARO queries go in daily emails out at:

 6:30am CST , 12:30pm CST, and 5:30 CST

 You likely won’t get a “rejection email.”
 Try not to take offense.
-Do not contact them again to check in, as it’s a fast way to make sure they’ll never use you in the future.
+Do not contact them again to check in, as it is a fast way to make sure they will never use you in the future.
 Instead, move on.
 Remember that doing SEO for your business is a long-term approach with many benefits.

-Sourcebottle is an alternative to HARO that works in a similar fashion.
+Sourcebottle is an alternative to HARO that works similarly.

-Still confused how to use Haro?
+Still confused how to use Haro and gain media attention?
 Maximize your results by making use of my expertise and experience.